jerboa88/komodo/README.md

   </p>

   <p class="projectDesc">
-    A userscript that adds additional features for route planning on Komoot.com.
+    A userscript for Komoot.com that adds additional features for route planning.
   </p>

   <br/>